voncloft/scratch-build/README.md

 NEEDS TESTING - HAVE NOT DONE YET - I am definately sure there are errors to this script

+I used the 8.4 lfs layout to install packages while using the most up to date packages of of 4/27/21

 How to use this script:

 scripts/version-check.sh: used to check host OS